topcoder-platform/community-app/docs/coding-standards.md

 <a name="basics-unit-tests">**Unit Tests:**</a> We use Jest for unit testing.
 Any updates you want to merge into the codebase should not break the tests (you must properly update the tests affected by your updates). `test` npm script verifies that codebase is free of lint & unit test errors, it should not detect any errors after the merge.

 <a name="basics-code-quality">**Code Quality:**</a> In general, you should write a neat and efficient code, covered by adequate amount of comments.
 Each JS module should have a brief header comment, outlining the content and purpose of that module.
 Comment all functions / methods, descibing what they do, how they work, what are the types and purposes of their arguments.
 You may omit such comments for standard React / Redux methods, small functions, etc. You should comment any non-trivial code; or trivial code that appears in strange places.
 If you note anything that can / should be improved in future, feel free to leave `TODO:` comments, and / or open issue tickets in the repo.

+<a name="basics-documentation">**Documentation:**</a> All textual documentation must be in Markdown format, and it should be located inside [`/docs`](https://github.com/topcoder-platform/community-app/tree/develop/docs) or any of its sub-folders.
+To document REST APIs provided by our server we maintain a Postman collection in the same folder *Does not exist in the develop or master branches yet, but will appear in both soon*.

 <a name="basics-file-names">**File Names:**</a> If a JSX file, or a folder containing `index.jsx`, exports a React component as the default export call it using CamelCase, i.g. `MyReactComponent.jsx`, or just `MyReactComponent` for folder.
 All other files an folders should be named as `yet-another-module.js`.